India › Best Places in Agra

 The main – and, for many, the only – reason to come to Agra is to visit the Taj Mahal, the ultimate monument to love, which rarely disappoints.
 So it makes sense to stay close to the Taj; even better, within walking distance.
 This allows visitors to wander about surrounding souvenir stalls, eat at a rooftop café with (mostly distant and obstructed) views of the Taj, and, maybe, visit again at the special and less crowded times of sunrise or sunset.
 While many come on day trips from Delhi, it’s worth staying several days to also explore other majestic remnants of the Mughal Empire, including the Agra Fort, only 2km from the Taj.

-Happily, many hotels of all standards are within about 2km of one of the three entrances to the Taj Mahal.
+Happily, many Agra’s best hotels are within about 2km of one of the three entrances to the Taj Mahal.
 Along Taj East Gate Road, which leads directly to one ticket office, are many hotels of all ranges, including Agra’s, and one of India’s finest: The Oberoi Amarvilas.
 The final 1km of this road is a vehicle-free pedestrian street used only by cycle-rickshaws, horse-carts, and electric shuttle buses.
 Budget-minded travelers often stay in and around Taj Ganj, a genuine village adjoining the southern perimeter of the Taj Mahal complex.
 The narrow alleys are packed with cheap guesthouses and cafés, although some locals prefer that tourists would stay elsewhere.

 Along the major inner-city thoroughfare, Fatehabad Road, are the finest range of hotels, restaurants, and shops, but the traffic is horrendous.
 Near the other major attraction – Agra Fort – is the Old City, a charismatic but chaotic area with a majestic mosque and bustling bazaar.
 Designed during the colonial era, the suburb of Cantonment in the inner west is lined with wide shady streets and lies close to the bus station, train terminal, and airport – though all three transport hubs are less than 13km from the Taj Mahal anyway.